arindamc14/Unit3-Project/README.md

 ## Built With

 * [RubyonRails](https://guides.rubyonrails.org/) - Application Framework
-* [Cloudinary](https://cloudinary.com/documentation) - To save and display pet images
+* [Cloudinary](https://cloudinary.com/documentation) - To save and display pet images (you would need to sign up an account)

 ## Made by